openube/Beta-My-A.I-Project-/README.md

 launch program (this command is still in progress)

+stock- check stock prices

 To run
 Clone the package to a new folder and use within the new folder you created not inside the package itself In your python editor,
 Type:
-  from BetaB import Starter
+  from BetaB.Ai_interfce import main main()

-  Starter()
+A Gui window pops up and you press activate